A guide for creating a 2 of 3 multisig account and sending transactions

 cyberdcli keys add multitest1 --multisig=test1,test2,test3 --multisig-threshold 2

 - You should top up the balance of your multisig account.
-Make sure that you have enough bandwidth in order to execute transactions later.
+Make sure that you have enough bandwidth to execute transactions later.

 - Create an unsigned transaction from the multisig account and store it in the